-The word for prayer flag in Tibetan is Dhar Cho, Dhar means to increase, Increase of life, fortune, health and wealth. and Cho means all the sentient being.
-This simple device co-related the wind energy, harmonize the environment and bring happiness and prosperity to all the living.
+The word for prayer flag in Tibetan is Dhar Cho.
+Dhar means ‘to increase,’ referring to the increase of life, fortune, health, and wealth, and Cho means ‘all sentient beings.’
+This simple device is correlated with wind energy, harmonizing the environment and bringing happiness and prosperity to all living beings.

 Tibetan prayer flag is used to promote peace, compassion, and wisdom.
 As you Travel in Tibet, the first and foremost welcoming signs you would see in Tibet is a beautiful prayer flag. which we hang on our rooftop and the mountain pass.
 The flags are a very important cultural and religiously important to us.
 Tibetan prayer flags have inscriptions of auspicious symbols, Invocation, Sutra, and Mantras.
 This inscription believes in producing a spiritual vibration that is activated on the touch of the wind and carried on to the high distance.
 Whoever will be touch by the wind will get uplifted and become a little happier.
 Because these small prayers dissolved in the wind and extend to all space and benefit the entire sentence being.